Thank you for stopping by to visit,

 The Office of the Sheriff is historical, within our County, the State, and Nationally.
 The elected Office of Sheriff was created within the Wisconsin Constitution (Art.6, Sec.4) and his/her duties are set forth by statute (Sec.
 59.26-59.33 Wisconsin State Statutes).
 Currently, the term of an elected Sheriff in Wisconsin runs for four years.

 The duties and responsibilities of the Office of Sheriff are broad and far reaching.
 The Sheriff is considered the Chief Law Enforcement Officer of the County.
-The statutory responsibilities of the Sheriff include; appointing deputies, directing law enforcement services, deputy discipline, taking charge of the jail, attend the Circuit Court, serve or execute writs and legal process, enforce the law, execute warrants, and transport prisoners.
+The statutory responsibilities of the Sheriff include; appointing deputies, directing law enforcement services, deputy discipline, taking charge of the jail, attending to the Circuit Court, serve or execute writs and legal process, enforce the law, execute warrants, and transport prisoners.
 In Green Lake County the Sheriff also oversees the County Emergency Communications Center, illegal drug enforcement, and provides many other forms of public safety education.

 The Sheriff is Mark A. Podoll.